Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 Reference checking
 ==================

-Reference checking is one of the key features of Ü, which allows to reduce number of errors in programs.
+Reference checking is one of the key features of Ü, which allow to reduce number of errors in programs.
 This mechanism allows to find in compile-time use-after-free errors, aliasing errors, dangling references errors, etc.

 **************************
 *Reference checking rules*
 **************************

-The main rule of the reference checking is the following: in each point of the control flow each variable or reference should have zero or many derived immutable references or only one derived mutable reference.
+The main rule of the reference checking is the following: in each point of the control flow each variable or reference should have only one derived mutable reference or zero or more derived immutable references.
-The compiler ensures in compile-time that this rule is not violated and may produce error(s) otherwise.
+The compiler ensures in compile-time that this rule is not violated and generates error(s) otherwise.

 ********************
 *Derived references*
 ********************

-Derived reference is a reference produced with source variable or reference.
+A derived reference is a reference produced with usage of source variable or reference.

 .. code-block:: u_spr

    fn Foo()
    {
        var i32 x = 0;
-       var i32 &y= x; // "у" - derived from "x" reference var i32 &z= y; // "z" - derived form "y" reference }
+       var i32 &y= x; // "у" is a derived from "x" reference var i32 &z= y; // "z" is a derived form "y" reference }

-Reference to an array element is a derived from this array reference.
+A reference to an array element is a derived from this array reference.

 .. code-block:: u_spr

    fn Foo()
    {
        var [ f64, 4 ] a= zero_init;
-       var f64 &a_ref= a[2]; // "a_ref" - derived from "a" reference
+       var f64 &a_ref= a[2]; // "a_ref" is a derived from "a" reference
    }

 A reference that is a function call result is considered to be derived from reference arguments of the function.